bobbercheng/services-to-agents/README.md

 ### GAN methodology to improve each other

-Developer try to create new service that pass as many as test cases while tester try to create new test cases to identify it from target service.
+Developer try to create a fake service that pass as many as test cases while tester try to create new test cases to identify fake service from target service.

 ### Avoid over learning for legacy limit